-Shareholders of record at the close of business on March 24, 2020 are entitled to vote at the Annual Meeting.
+Shareholders of record at the close of business on March 23, 2021 are entitled to vote at the Annual Meeting.
 The following items are on the agenda:

 - 1. The election of the 12 nominees named in the accompanying Proxy Statement; - 2.
 A proposal to approve, on an advisory basis, the compensation of our Named Executive Officers; - 3.
-A proposal to ratify the appointment of Deloitte & Touche LLP as our Independent Auditor for the year ending December 31, 2020; - 4.
+A proposal to ratify the appointment of Deloitte & Touche LLP as our Independent Auditor for the year ending December 31, 2021; - 4.
 A shareholder proposal that the Company assess and report on potential human rights impacts that could result from governments' use of our products and services, including in conflict-affected areas; - 5.
-A shareholder proposal to move to a 3% ownership threshold for shareholders to request action by written consent; and - 6.
-Any other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.
+A shareholder proposal to move to a 10% ownership threshold for shareholders to request action by written consent; and - Any other business as may properly come before the Annual Meeting or any adjournment or postponement thereof by or at the direction of the Board of Directors.